CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 In order to secure networks, more network components are usually required, eg. For example, routers and switches.
 Requirements for this are not listed in this module, but can be found in NET.3.1 * Routers and Switches *.
 If a firewall takes on the role of a router or switch, it also has to meet the requirements of the NET.3.1 * Router and Switches * block.

-In addition, it does not cover products such as Next Generation Firewalls (NGFW) or Unified Threat Management firewalls, which also contain functional enhancements, such as: VPN, Intrusion Detection and Intrusion Prevention (IDS / IPS) systems, virus scanners or spam filters.
+In addition, it does not cover products such as Next Generation Firewalls (NGFW) or Unified Threat Management Firewalls, which also contain functional enhancements, such as: Eg VPN, intrusion detection and intrusion prevention (IDS / IPS) systems, virus scanners or spam filters.
 Safety aspects of these functional extensions are not the subject of the present module, but z.
 This is, for example, covered in the blocks NET.3.3 * VPN *, NET.3.4 * IDS / IPS *, OPS1.1.4 * Protection against malicious programs *.

 Likewise, no application recognition or filtering is discussed.
 It is a common feature of Next Generation Firewalls and IDS / IPS.
 Since the implementations differ between the products, it is recommended that they be viewed individually depending on the application scenario.
 In this module is also not discussed on the individual protection options for externally offered server services, z.
 For example, through a reverse proxy or for web services using a Web Application Firewall (WAF).
 In addition, aspects of infrastructural safety (eg suitable installation or power supply) are not listed in this module, but can be found in the respective building blocks of the INF layer.